0xt0pus/Programming-Fundamentals-project/README.md

 For playing this gae you will need any linux distribution.
 I used Ubuntu for this project but will work on any distribution.
 The only thing you need to have is g++ (c++ linux compiler and some libraries i will discuss later).

-Download his project as .ZIP and
+Download this project as .ZIP